reactive/data-client/docs/core/concepts/atomic-mutations.md

 ## Update

-Rest Hooks uses your schema definitions to understand how to normalize response data into an `entity table` and `result table`.
+Reactive Data Client uses your schema definitions to understand how to normalize response data into an `entity table` and `result table`.
 Of course, this means that there is only ever one copy of a given `entity`.
-Aside from providing consistency when using different response endpoints, this means that by providing an accurate schema definition, Rest Hooks can automatically keep all data uses consistent and fresh.
+Aside from providing consistency when using different response endpoints, this means that by providing an accurate schema definition, Reactive Data Client can automatically keep all data uses consistent and fresh.
 The default update endpoints [Resource.update](/rest/api/createResource#update) and [Resource.partialUpdate](/rest/api/createResource#partialupdate) both do this automatically.
 [Read more about defining other update endpoints](/rest/guides/rpc)

 ## Delete

-Rest Hooks automatically deletes entity entries [schema.Invalidate](/rest/api/Invalidate) is used.
+Reactive Data Client automatically deletes entity entries [schema.Invalidate](/rest/api/Invalidate) is used.
 [Resource.delete](/rest/api/createResource#delete)
 provides such an endpoint.